openshift/enhancements/enhancements/authentication/automated-service-ca-rotation.md

 and the functionality could be separately extracted for operator reuse.

 ## Proposal

-- Detect when the current CA certificate has less than 6 months of validity and generate a new CA.
-  - The new CA should have the same `Subject.CommonName` as the current CA to ensure that trust chaining is possible.
-  - Servers using a serving cert provided by the operator will have until 6 months after rotation to refresh without breaking trust.
-  - Clients using a ca bundle provided by the operator will have until the original expiry of the pre-rotation CA to refresh without breaking trust.

 - The duration of the service CA should be extended from its current value of 12 months to 26 months and the minimum CA duration should be extended to 13